Welcome to the Vinalhaven Sightings Report – August 1st, 2011

 -Bald Eagles on each outing

--Black and white warbler feeding recently fledged young (Carrying Place)
+-Black and white warbler feeding recently fledged young (Carrying Place)-Young Kingfisher and nest (Carrying Place)

 -Yellow Warbler, Common Yellowthroat, Alder Flycatcher, Grey Catbird, Cedar Waxwings, Common Tern, Goldfinch, Purple Finch, Yellow-rumped Warblers all in scope views (Lane's Island)